 The parties must include in their statements the names of all individuals who will be attending the settlement conference, along with their role.
-Insured parties must include the identity of any insurer representative who will be attending as well.
+Insured parties must include the identity of any insurer representative who will be attending as well (see below for more information on insurer participation).
 Third parties other than insurer representatives may attend the settlement conference only upon the consent of all other parties and leave of court.

-Parties are encouraged to consider addressing in their settlement statements whether there are any areas of agreement; whether there are any creative solutions (e.g., licensing agreement, going-forward business terms, re-employment); whether there are any outstanding lien holders, particularly a Worker's Compensation lien or a Medicare lien; the impact of potential insurance coverage; and, any and all non-monetary material terms that the parties seek (e.g., confidentiality, non-disparagement, tax treatment of settlement proceeds).
+Parties are encouraged to consider addressing in their settlement statements whether there are any areas of agreement; whether there are any creative solutions (e.g., licensing agreement, going-forward business terms, re-employment); whether there are any outstanding lien holders, particularly a Worker's Compensation lien or a Medicare lien; the impact of potential insurance coverage; and any non-monetary material terms that the parties seek (e.g., scope of the release, admission/non-admission of fault, representations, confidentiality, non-disparagement, tax treatment of settlement proceeds, enforcement mechanisms).
 Settlement statements should be no more than 10 double-spaced pages each.
+Exhibits are not required, but if they are attached, they do not count toward the page limit.